cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 ![Many Pi's](many-pis.jpg)
 -->

-## Tags

-Raspberry
-Raspberry PI
-Cluster
-SDCard

 {{% pageinfo %}}

 In this tutorial, we explain how to easily set up a cluster of Pis while burning preconfigured SD Cards.
-We assume you use a SD Card reader/writer that is plugged into your manager PI that we configure initially with Pi Imager.
+We assume you use an SD Card reader/writer that is plugged into your manager PI that we configure initially with Pi Imager.

 **Learning Objectives**